KHROTU/Bloxd-Forge/README.md

 ## Contributing

-We are currently not accepting user-generated content.
-Please request a feature in our [Discord server](https://discord.gg/bwGRAC4WgE), and we'll consider adding it to Bloxd Forge.
+At this time, we are not accepting user-generated content for inclusion in official releases.
+However, we are actively working on enabling the integration of user-created mods (in HTML format) within the application.
+This feature will allow users to run their own mods directly within Bloxd Forge, enhancing the overall experience.

+If you have a feature request or suggestion, please submit it through our [Discord server](https://discord.gg/bwGRAC4WgE).
+Our team will carefully review and consider each request for future updates.

+Thank you for your understanding and continued support!

 ---